hclcnx/customizer/docs/IBMConnectionsCustomizer.md

   - `helloWorld.user.js` is retrieved from a global repository of Customizer samples

+# Exploring Customizer Capabilities

-A more complete summary of the properties used in Listing 1 is shown below:
+Above and beyond the properties shown in the "Hello World" sample, a complete summary of all Customizer properties is shown below:

 ### Listing 2 Customizer Application Properties
 | Property         | Description                                                                                  |